 Wang Wenbin, a Chinese Foreign Ministry spokesperson, raised the rhetoric on March 4 about the latest moves made by Lithuania.
 He said: “We are firmly against the mutual establishment of official agencies and official exchanges in all forms between the Taiwan region and countries having diplomatic relations with China including Lithuania.”
 He went on to add: “We urge the Lithuanian side to stay true to the one-China principle, abide by the commitments it made upon establishing diplomatic ties with China, refuse to be taken advantage of by Taiwan separatist forces, and avoid doing anything detrimental to bilateral political mutual trust.”

-As Lithuania’s diplomatic ties with China are getting colder, the Baltic nation is warming up to Taiwan.
+As the country’s diplomatic ties with China are getting colder, the Baltic nation is warming up to Taiwan.
 The latest moves have not gone unnoticed by Taiwan either.
-Taiwan has praised the move by Lithuania to open a trade office in Taipei.
-In recent times, Lithuania has been making moves that have helped in improving its ties with Taiwan, consistently.
+Taiwan has praised the move by the country to open a trade office in Taipei.
+In recent times, the country has been making moves that have helped in improving its ties with Taiwan, consistently.
 It earlier supported Taiwan to be a WHO observer though the move was turned down by China.